-This fall, Hayes also will make a guest appearance in a multi-episode arc on NBC’s “” as Ava’s (Maya Rudolph) former accompanist.
+This fall, Hayes also will make a guest appearance in a multi-episode arc on NBC’s “Up All Night” as Ava’s (Maya Rudolph) former accompanist.

 In 2011, Hayes received a Tony nomination for Best Actor in a Musical after making his Broadway debut, in the wildly successful “Promises, Promises” alongside Kristin Chenoweth.
 That same year, he won an Emmy Award for hosting the Tony Awards.
 Previously, Hayes was seen on stage in New York in the New York City Center production of “Damn Yankees” with Jane Krakowski and Cheyenne Jackson.

 This past spring, Hayes starred as Larry in the Farrelly brothers’ popular comedy reboot, “The Three Stooges.”
 He will soon be seen in the action comedy, “Hit and Run” alongside Dax Shepard, Kristen Bell, Kristin Chenoweth and Bradley Cooper.
 He will also lend his voice to the “Monsters Inc.” prequel, “Monsters University” in 2013.
-Previous film credits include “The Bucket List” opposite Jack Nicholson and Morgan Freeman, “Billy's Hollywood Screen Kiss,” “Pieces of April,”of Mr. Fish in “The Cat in the Hat,” “Win a Date with Tad Hamilton,” “Igor,” “Soul Men” and of Mr. Tinkles in the box-office hit “Cats and Dogs.”
+Previous film credits include “The Bucket List” opposite Jack Nicholson and Morgan Freeman, “Billy's Hollywood Screen Kiss,” “Pieces of April,” the voice of Mr. Fish in “The Cat in the Hat,” “Win a Date with Tad Hamilton,” “Igor,” “Soul Men” and the voice of Mr. Tinkles in the box-office hit “Cats and Dogs.”